-In order to provide the actual loads for 2017-18, the Winter of 2017 and the Summer of 2017-18 was used, which included loads from 1st April 2017 to 31st March 2018.
+In order to provide the actual loads for 2018-19, the Winter of 2018 and the Summer of 2018-19 was used, which included loads from 1st April 2018 to 31st March 2019.
 An example of the reasoning behind this method is where there is a very high load Winter, with a large peak in June and another in July.
 A financial year split will count these events as two separate years, so the data misses the previous and next Summer peaks.
 Essential Energy does not consider the use of financial years to be adequate for use in forecasting.

-The AER definition of a zone substation has recently been amended to "a substation on a distribution network that transforms any voltage at or above 33kV to levels at or below 33kV but above 1kV".
+The AER definition of a zone substation states "a substation on a distribution network that transforms any voltage at or above 33kV to levels at or below 33kV but above 1kV".
 Only forecast demands from zone substations that meet the AER definition have been included.